Machine Learning Featurizations for AI Hacking of Political Systems: Introduction

 The implications of this proposal are profound in that they provoke the thought of an unknowable future where machine-generated strategies can successfully dictate outcomes of democratic political processes, and may be controlled by malicious domestic or foreign actors.
 Analogizing by way of historical example, Schneier poses the question, ``Could an AI independently discover gerrymandering?''
 How about the filibuster?
 His conclusion that ``It’ll be a long time before AIs will be capable of modeling and simulating the ways that people work, individually and in groups, and before they are capable of coming up with novel ways to hack legislative processes`` raises questions: How would we get to that state?
 What approaches might AI hackers take to develop such capabilities?
 What conditions would need to be satisfied for them to work?

-The purpose of this paper is not to advance towards practical AI hacking as a goal, but rather to more rigorously define it.
+The purpose of this paper is not to advance towards practical AI hacking as a goal, but rather to more rigorously define it as it relates to political systems and, specifically, legislative processes.
 We take the general perspective that, although there will be some benefits of the evolution of AI towards one capable of interacting competently with social systems, the advent of AI hacking as defined above would be fundamentally negative for civilization.
-Aided by a more concrete description of an AI system capable of discovering hacks of a political system, it may be possible to anticipate some of the approaches towards, and therefore ethical implications and potential dangers of, such an AI.
+Aided by a more concrete description of an AI system capable of discovering hacks of a political system, it may be possible to anticipate some of the approaches towards, and therefore ethical implications and potential dangers of, such an AI such that we may mitigate their greatest risks.